saeyslab/spotless-benchmark/README.md

 ## Pipeline arguments (Advanced use)
 You can find the default arguments of the pipeline in the `nextflow.config` file, under the `params` scope.
 These can be overwritten by parameters provided in the command line or in an external JSON/YAML file (see exact priorities [here](https://www.nextflow.io/docs/latest/config.html)).
-* `methods`: deconvolution methods to run in the pipeline, must be in small laters and comma-separated with no space, e.g.,  <br /> `--methods music,rctd` (default: music,rctd,spatialdwls,spotlight,stereoscope,cell2location,destvi)
+* `methods`: deconvolution methods to run in the pipeline, must be comma-separated with no space, e.g.,  <br /> `--methods music,rctd` (case-insensitive, default: all)
 * `mode`: as explained above, the different modes in which the pipeline can be run (run_standard, run_dataset, generate_and_run)
 * `annot`: the cell type annotation column in the input scRNA-seq Seurat object (default: celltype)
 * `outdir`: location to save the proportions, metrics, and synthetic data (default: `deconv_proportions/`, `results/`, `synthetic_data/`).
 Best to define this under your profiles.